The Legendrian knot complement problem: The Legendrian knot complement problem in general manifolds

-In particular, it follows that if a contact lens space is obtained by gluing together two standard neighborhoods of Legendrian knots, then the lens space is of the form $L(p,p-1)$.
-But in this case the spines $K_1$ and $K_2$ of the Heegaard tori are topologically equivalent, as was explained in the foregoing section.
+In particular, it follows that if a contact lens space is obtained by gluing together two standard neighborhoods of Legendrian knots, then the lens space is of the form $L(p,1-n_2p)=L(p,1)$.
+We have constructed two Legendrian knots $K_1$ and $K_2$ in a contact $L(p,1)$ with contactomorphic exteriors.
+However, we have seen in Example~\ref{ex:countergeneral} that in this case the knots $K_1$ and $K_2$ are topologically equivalent by a diffeomorphism interchanging the two Heegaard tori $V_1$ and $V_2$ and in fact this diffeomorphism preserves also the contact structure on $L(p,1)$.
+It follows that the Legendrian knots $K_1$ and $K_2$ in the contact $L(p,1)$ are equivalent. \end{ex}

-To distinguish the Legendrian knots $K_1$ and $K_2$ one can compute their rational $\operatorname{tb}$-numbers (see \cite[Definition 6.2]{BG}).
-Therefore consider the following gluing: \\ \\ \\ \\ This gluing map sends the contact longitude of $V_1$ to the contact longitude of $V_2$ and leads therefore to a contact structure on the lens space.
-The Legendrian knots $K_1$ and $K_2$ represent the spines of the Heegaard tori in this lens space.
-Therefore they both have order $p$ in $H_1(L(p,p-1);\mathbb{Z})$.
-The extended Seifert longitude $r_2$ of $K_2$ is given by